Skip to main content

 · No fraternization with the players

-After our pre-game pep talk that seemed to be tailor made for any Hollywood movie.
-We waited around for our moment to take the field.
-Inside the tunnel and inside the bowels of the football stadium.
+After our pre-game pep talk, which was tailor-made for any Hollywood movie, We waited around for our moment to take the field inside the tunnel and inside the bowels of the football stadium.
 The roars of the crowd and the intensity of the music began to percolate the adrenaline from within both of me and Christopher.
-Hell, just give me a uniform and I’ll take the field against the opposing team!
+Just give me a uniform, and I'll take the field against the opposing team!

 About 300 of us take a position along the inner walls of the stadium.
 Sitting right above us was only about 10,000 fans.

-“Pop off the bungee cords, please.
-And hold on the that flag! “
+"Pop off the bungee cords, please.
+And hold on to that flag! "

 We all grabbed a section of the 100-yard flag.
 The material snaked along the walls and was wrapped in an outer carrier.

 I heaved my little portion of the flag and stood there eagerly awaiting to enter the field.
-Christopher on the other hand, well, he was bored.
+Christopher, on the other hand well, was bored.
 He sat by my feet and waited for us to move.

-As members of the Miami Dolphins staff walked the lone to make sure everyone was in a good spot one young man stopped in front of me.
+As members of the Miami Dolphins staff walked the line to ensure everyone was in a good spot, one young man stopped before me.
 He stared at me and then Christopher.

-“Sir, if you’re pulling the flag you may want to be a holder.
-We will run pretty fast.
+"Sir, if you're pulling the flag, you may want to be a holder.
+We will run fast.
 Your son may not be able to keep up.
 If he falls.
-Well he’ll have to stay down as the flag stretches out and then run under it afterwards to get out.
-It’s so large he may not come out at the right spot or he may get lost.”
+He'll have to stay down as the flag stretches out and run under it afterward to get out.
+It's so large that he may not come out at the right spot or get lost."

-I heard every word he said however, I was standing there so long holding my portion of the flag, my blood flow to my brain was constricting my hearing and I could only muster a smile and a nod to acknowledge his concerns.
+I heard every word he said.
+However, I stood there so long holding my portion of the flag.
+My blood flow to my brain was constricting my hearing, and I could only muster a smile and a nod to acknowledge his concerns.

-As a regular Joe Blow who has no affiliation to the National Football League I was awestruck over the energy field on the field.
-I can only imagine what it is like for a player to step out onto that field with a roar of a crowd.
+As a regular Joe Blow with no affiliation to the National Football League, I was awestruck by the energy field on the field.
+I can only imagine what it is like for a player to step out onto that field with the roar of a crowd.

 The music was reverberating off the walls.
 The fans were pumping their fists.
 Stadium personnel were swarming around like worker bees in a hive.
-The stadium announcer announced, “Lets give it up for our Miami Dolphins Cheerleaders!”
-Christopher’s reaction?
-“Dad, stop with the pictures.”
+The stadium announcer announced, "Let's give it up to our Miami Dolphins cheerleaders!"
+Christopher's reaction?
+"Dad, stop with the pictures."

-We lined up along the opposing team sideline.
-Those Chicago Bears players stalked the field ready to play.
-I stood toe to toe with them but understood that even though I was a Miami Dolphin fan I better let the real team handle the football business.
+We lined up along the opposing team's sideline.
+Those Chicago Bears players stalked the field, ready to play.
+I stood toe-to-toe with them but understood that even though I was a Miami Dolphins fan, I had better let the real team handle the football business.

 The field staff announced," Phones down!
 Get ready to run!"

 I held on to the strap and leaned forward.
-I was going to run north to south right at the Miami Dolphin player sideline.
-“GO!”
+I would run north to the south at the Miami Dolphins player sideline.
+"GO!"

 I shot out the gate like a thoroughbred horse.
 All 100 of us took off as fast as we could.